cognitivetech/ollama-ebook-summary/README.md

 ### OpenHermes 2.5 Mistral-7B Q8 GGUF

-[This model](https://huggingface.co/teknium/OpenHermes-2.5-Mistral-7B) is quite popular, both on leader-boards and among “the people” in unassociated discord chats.
+[This model](https://huggingface.co/teknium/OpenHermes-2.5-Mistral-7B) is quite popular, both on leader-boards and among "the people" in unassociated discord chats.
 I want it to be a leader in this ranking, but it's just not.

 #### Modelfile